dhaven/davidhaven-blog/content/posts/protonmail-e2e-encryption/index.md

 The encrypted message and encrypted key are sent together.*
 {{< /alert >}}

 As a software, PGP never gained widespread adoption.
-For a start it is very technical to use and therefore not suitable for most people.
+For a start it is very technical to use so difficult for those who are not tech-savvy.
 The security of PGP also depends on how well you can keep your private key secure which even for tech-savvy people can be [too much to manage](https://arstechnica.com/information-technology/2016/12/op-ed-im-giving-up-on-pgp/).

-The team behind Proton Mail realized that to make encrypted email ubiquitous you had to provide a user experience close to the one you would have on other providers such as Gmail or Outlook.
+The team behind Proton Mail realized that to make encrypted email more widespread, the user experience should be closer to that of other providers such as Gmail or Outlook.
 The user should only have to login to his account, write his email and send it to the recipient without having to worry about encryption keys.
 While PGP provides a good cryptographic foundation for security, it’s main pain points had to be solved.